 Work to decarbonize buildings, especially to retrofit the existing building stock, would create a significant number of new jobs.
 According to a groundbreaking study released by Rewiring America, the United States can create 25 million jobs by substantially transitioning from fossil fuels in the power, transportation, building, and industrial sectors by 2035, using only existing technologies.

-According to the UCLA Luskin Center for Innovation, new jobs associated with efficiency improvements, installation of electric appliances, and grid enhancements would more than offset the reduction in gas-related employment – and proactive planning could facilitate an orderly transition to protect those affected workers.
-And a recent report from the Sierra Club also finds that a national clean buildings program could create more than 517,000 good jobs per year.
+According to the UCLA Luskin Center for Innovation, building electrification would produce more jobs than currently exist in the gas industry – and proactive planning could protect workers affected by the transition.
+A recent report from the Sierra Club also finds that a national clean buildings program could create more than 517,000 good jobs per year.

-“Renewable Natural Gas” Is Not An Alternative To Electrification
+“Renewable Gas” Is Not An Alternative To Electrification

 As electrification has gained momentum, gas utilities are fighting back by suggesting that fossil gas can eventually be replaced with a sustainably produced alternative.

 However, biomethane – or “renewable natural gas,” as the industry now calls it – is much more expensive than fossil gas, has considerable supply constraints, can exacerbate environmental justice concerns, and in many cases is neither environmentally friendly nor sustainable.
-Electrification of building space and water heating is necessary for achieving emissions reduction goals and is a no regrets near-term solution, as made clear from two different reports released in early 2021 from the National Academies and researchers from Lawrence Berkeley National Laboratory and Evolved Energy Research.
+Switching to hydrogen gas is also not a viable alternative because of its inefficiency and numerous other challenges and safety risks.
+Electrification of building space and water heating is necessary for achieving emissions reduction goals and is a no-regrets near-term solution, as made clear from two recent reports from the National Academies and researchers from Lawrence Berkeley National Laboratory and Evolved Energy Research.